lisahabermehl/Project/PROCESSBOOK.md

 An app that gives an overview of all the different models that people use for instruction based on feedback.
 An app that uses the Google Calendar API: user is able to make a TODO list (what to do, how much time do you need to do this, when does this need to be done), using an algoritm the app integrates this TODO list in the existing Google Calendar of the user.

-_IMPORTANT DECISIONS_
+### Important decisions
-Chose to do the last one in the end.
+* Chose to do the last one in the end.
 Because I think it’ll be the most handy.
 Wrote a [project proposal](https://github.com/lisahabermehl/Project/blob/master/README.md) for this.

 # day 2
 Started the day with a standup.
 Everyone explained what they were planning on doing.
 Gave each other some tips.